AliZenkoder/Mesabite/README.md

 - MenuItem component added.
 - Inputs border radius and skew styles updated.
 - Edit folder / menu navigation added to settings icon.

+- All types and interfaces are added in seperate files.